victorpatru/cursor-credits/README.md

 2. Upload a CSV file with attendee data
 3. Required CSV columns:
    - `email`: Attendee email address
-   - `first_name`: First name
-   - `last_name`: Last name
+   - `name`: Full name
    - `checked_in_at`: Check-in timestamp (empty string for not checked in)

-### 3. Assign Redemption Codes
+### 3. Assign Referral URLs

-1. Paste redemption codes (one per line) in the "Assign Codes" section
+1. Paste referral URLs (one per line) in the "Assign Referral URLs" section
-2. Click "Assign Codes" to distribute them to checked-in attendees
+2. Click "Assign Referral URLs" to distribute them to checked-in attendees

 ### 4. Send Emails

 1. Set a custom hackathon event name
 2. Preview the email template
-3. Click "Send Emails" to send credits to all checked-in attendees with assigned codes
+3. Click "Send Emails" to send credits to all checked-in attendees with assigned referral URLs
 4. Monitor the progress and view sent email history

 ### 5. View Statistics